maxxk/programming-languages/presentations/06-Typing.md

 http://www.softlab.ntua.gr/~nickie/Papers/papaspyrou-1998-fscpl.pdf

 Part II.
 Static Semantics.

+# Type system
+> A type system is a tractable syntactic method for proving the absence of certain program behaviors by classifying phrases according to the kinds of values they compute.

+> B. Pierce.
+Types and Programming Languages.
+2002.

 # Type conversions
 **Type conversion** — mapping from the values of one type to the corresponding values of a different type.
 For example, integers to floating point numbers: 1 → 1.0 or strings to codepoints to integers.